zachbrehm/mccall_lab/content/authors/hongying_sun/_index.md

 - Postdoctoral Fellows
 ---

 Hongying Sun is a Postdoctoral Fellow n the Department of Biostatistics and Computational Biology at the University of Rochester School of Medicine and Dentistry.
-She received her Ph.D. from David Mathews' group at URMC in February 2018.
-She worked on clinical trial designs at St. Jude Children's Research Hospital from April 2018 to July 2019.
-She is currently working on the analysis of miRNA sequencing data.
+She received her Ph.D. from David Mathews' group at URMC in February 2019.
+She worked on clinical trial designs at St. Jude Children's Research Hospital from April 2019 to July 2020.
+She is currently working on miRNAs and Unique Molecular Identifiers (UMIs).